ivangeevo/btwr-core/## Changelog.md

 ### v0.23

-I decided that this mod will not significantly change the balance of the game.
+I decided that by default this mod will not change the balance of the game.
 All of that will happen in the BTWR Modpack itself.

 + Brought back Wooden & Stone Sword recipes.
 + Restored vanilla mining speeds & durability of all tools.

++ Updated lang file to ONLY modify name of Stick to Shaft.

 ### v0.22